Wyoming Cowgirls tune up for Border War showdown with 68-54 win over San Jose State

 Fans could have started the chant for the home team during Wyoming’s 68-54 victory over San Jose State on Thursday night at the Arena-Auditorium.

-The Cowgirls (15-7, 8-3) are looking forward to packing their five-game road for the ride down to Fort Collins to face rival Colorado State on Saturday at Moby Arena (1 p.m., Mountain West Network.
+The Cowgirls (15-7, 8-3 Mountain West) are looking forward to packing their five-game road for the ride down to Fort Collins to face rival Colorado State on Saturday at Moby Arena (1 p.m., MW Network).

-Allyson Fertig made sure her team, which was without leading scorer Quinn Weidemann, didn’t stumble against the struggling Spartans (3-19, 1-10).
+Allyson Fertig made sure her team, which was without leading scorer Quinn Weidemann, didn’t stumble by posting a dominant double-double against the struggling Spartans (3-19, 1-10).

 The reigning MW player of the week finished with 19 points and 11 rebounds to lead UW.
 The 6-foot-4 Fertig was 9-for-12 from the field despite having SJSU defenders draped over her most of the evening.